 Others head west of town on Highway 14 for the best access to nature.
 Highway 14 from Fort Collins west to Walden is known as the Cache La Poudre-North Park Scenic Byway.
 It holds treasures along its entire 101 paved drive to moose country.
 There are more than 10 campgrounds in route.

-6. Hiking in Red Fox Meadows Natural Area
+6. Red Fox Meadows Natural Area

 This natural oasis resides right in the heart of town, hidden within a residential area.
 Red Fox Meadows is among the easiest to pop into for a quick stroll, providing much needed reprieve from city life.
 It serves as flood control, wildlife habitat preservation and a way to improve water quality in streams and groundwater.